hartwigmedical/scripts/peach/README.md

 or if there is more than one combination of the same minimum length, then the haplotype combination for that gene is called as "Unresolved Haplotype".

+The only valid haplotype combination of length 0 is the homozygous wild type haplotype, valid haplotype combinations of length 1 always include precisely one heterozygous wild type haplotype call, and valid haplotype combinations of length at least 2 do not contain any calls for the wild type haplotype.

 #### Haplotype Calling Algorithm
 Haplotypes are called for each gene separately.
 First, collect the full calls that correspond to that gene.
 Then, extract the alt alleles wrt v38 from these full calls,